 DENSO and STCC

 In the 2010 season, the Volvo Polestar team – promoting environmentally friendly racing with ethanol engines and E85 fuel – won the Swedish Touring Car Championship.
-Last season, the Green Racing C30 finished second overall, and made an appearance in the World Touring Car Championship.
+The Green Racing C30 finished second overall, and made an appearance in the World Touring Car Championship.

-DENSO sponsors this race track, and in return can use the track for driving our active safety prototype vehicles in a protected and secure manner.
+DENSO also sponsors a race track, and in return can use the track for driving our active safety prototype vehicles in a protected and secure manner.
 This is where we develop systems, ensuring that the cars can brake automatically when they detect a pedestrian in their path, or recently by steering around obstacles.

-In addition, we have used this sponsorship to attract applications from local university graduates by re-using the racing photographs in our recruitment adverts, or by taking a race car to recruitment fairs.
+In addition, we have used the Polestar sponsorship to attract applications from local university graduates by re-using the racing photographs in our recruitment adverts, or by taking a race car to recruitment fairs.

 For more information regarding TTA racing, please visit their official website.